drake-nathan/js-style-kit/packages/style-kit/README.md

 #### Curly Braces Enforcement

-The curly braces plugin is enabled by default.
+The curly braces plugin is disabled by default.
 It enforces consistent use of curly braces for all control flow statements (`if`, `for`, `while`, etc.), even for single-line statements.
 This is equivalent to ESLint's `curly` rule with the `all` option, but applied at the Prettier formatting level:

 ```diff
 - if (abc) def;